What we call fear may really be excitement: emotional and physiological arousal.

 Jennifer Lawrence may also have been experiencing stage fright, like many actors, musicians and other entertainers.

-See links at the bottom to related articles with more information and resources to deal with it – no matter what sort of work you do.
+See links at the bottom to related articles with more information and resources to deal with stage fright, public speaking fear and other forms of anxiety.

 “Let us not look back in anger or forward in fear, but around in awareness.”
 James Thurber